anirudh12032008/terminalcraft/submissions/littleme/readme.md

-# Little Me
+# Little Me by Anirudh Sahu
-little me is your virtual clone in the CLI its designed to help you with getting roasted and getting better you can use it to know about things and get better at them, like coding or learning cool stuff it uses Generative AI to generate responses and help you with your tasks.
+little me is your virtual clone in the CLI created by Anirudh Sahu its designed to help you with getting roasted and getting better you can use it to know about things and get better at them, like coding or learning cool stuff it uses Generative AI to generate responses and help you with your tasks.